Increase font size

 - EHS will send an amendment to the U.S. Centers for Disease Control and Prevention (CDC).
 The CDC will contact EHS with an Identifier Number assigned to the new person.
 EHS will notify you of your assigned Identifier Number.

-- Complete form FD-961, writing your assigned identifier number into Section 2, Block 3.
+- Complete the form FD-961, writing your assigned identifier number into Section 2, Block 3.
 Please do not leave any blanks for questions 3-11, answer 'N/A' if they do not apply.
 See the FBI's page on the Bioterrorism Security Risk Assessment Form for more instructions.
 Contact the Biological Safety Officer to request signature for Section 5.

 - Contact Joyce Beeson (919-843-6165) at the Department of Public Safety to schedule fingerprinting.
 Please make sure to inform her that this is for the Select Agent Program.
 Bring your completed FD-961 to the appointment, and ask the officer to complete two fingerprint cards for you.
 DPS will send FD-961 and the two fingerprint cards to the FBI.
 Please bring the following information with you:

 - Department Name and Number